jdblackstar/wiretapp/README.md

 - User and session IDs are SHA‑256 hashed client‑side before transport.
 - Raw prompts and completions are redacted unless `WIRETAPP_INCLUDE_CONTENT=1` is set.
-- Collector enforces JSON Schema validation and size limits.
+- Collector enforces Pydantic-based schema validation on incoming data and is designed to allow for request size limit enforcement.

 ## Roadmap
 - TBD